Mostofa-Hasin-Mahdi/CartKoi/README.md

 Food carts are a beloved part of local communities, but they suffer from one major problem: **discoverability**.
 Because they move around, customers never know exactly where they are or if they are open.

 **CartKoi** solves this by providing a premium, centralized platform where:
-- **Food Cart Owners** can instantly update their live location, status, and menu.
+- 🧑‍💼 **Food Cart Owners** can instantly update their live location, status, and rich menu descriptions.
-- **Employees** can securely log in to help manage stock and location without needing owner credentials.
+- 🧑‍🍳 **Employees** can securely log in to help manage stock and location without needing owner credentials.
-- **Customers** can explore a live, interactive map to discover nearby food carts, view menus, see operating hours, and calculate exactly how far away they are.
+- 🍔 **Customers** can explore a live, interactive map to discover nearby food carts, view menus, see operating hours, and calculate exactly how far away they are.

 ---